tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 I have no idea how the Facebook Messenger app works.
 For all I know, it's a giant mess of holes.

-But I think if there were real holes here, we'd probably have better examples than looking at the name of your SSID or which button you tapped.
+But I think if there were real holes here, we'd probably have better examples than looking at the name of your SSID, which button you tapped, or which way you hold the phone to type.

-## We're all focusing on the wrong thing
+## Focusing on the wrong thing

-While we're raging about Facebook collecting too much data here because they know which way your phone is facing, how they store data in memory, or that they know the name of your SSID we're missing the obvious.
+You're missing the point when you worry about these kinds of things.

-Has Facebook built a system where your messages are really secure, not just from *hackers* but from *them*?
+A better thing to worry about: Has Facebook built a system where your messages are really secure, not just from *hackers* but from *them*?
 No.

 You should be worried about sending the **contents** of your message through Facebook, whether you're using the website or the app.
 Are they going to look at it?
 Probably not.
 Could they if they wanted to?
 Absolutely.
 Will they if it's part of a broad data collection warrant?
 Yes, of course.

-If you care about privacy, use truly a secure system.
+If you care about privacy, use a secure system.
+Facebook isn't one, but neither is SMS.

 ## By the way, did you jailbreak your phone?

 Just so you know, that disables a lot of Apple's security precautions.
 It won't make a difference here, but if you're worried about Facebook Messenger's security with a jailbroken phone… I'm laughing.
+Worry first about whatever fly-by-night package manager and packages you have installed.